 Let’s explore how to make Facebook cover photo private, step-by-step.

 Why Make Cover Photos Private?

-My thoughts are Facebook does not allow this because it would ruin profile visitors viewing experience and they wouldn’t know what to do with the left over visual real-estate.
+My thoughts are Facebook does not allow this because it would ruin the profile visitors’ experience and they wouldn’t know what to do with the leftover visual real-estate.

 While the steps to make Cover Photos private on Facebook is fairly simple, unless you’re really looking for it, or still believe this is not possible, most of us will have all of our old Cover Photos visible to the public.

 Here are some common reasons why someone might choose to make their cover photos private:

 - Privacy Concerns: Some individuals are cautious about what personal information and images they share publicly.
 A cover photo can sometimes reveal personal details like location, family members, friends, hobbies, or interests that a person might not want to share with everyone.

 - Professional Boundaries: Professionals might use social media platforms for networking and prefer to keep personal elements like family photos private.
 This separation helps maintain a professional image online.